zenium-community/zenium/src/test/README.md

 ```

 `test_zenium` creates a temporary working (data) directory with a randomly
-generated pathname within `test_common_Bitcoin Core/`, which in turn is within
+generated pathname within `test_common_Zenium Core/`, which in turn is within
 the system's temporary directory (see
 [`temp_directory_path`](https://en.cppreference.com/w/cpp/filesystem/temp_directory_path)).
 This data directory looks like a simplified form of the standard `zeniumd` data